 Good-paying jobs are important, and smart people planning their careers should pay attention to job outlooks.
 So while a career in theatre might sound fabulous, the prospective thespian should realize that the job prospects are actually the opposite of fabulous.
-For those whose passion leans toward animals, however, the future is full of bright opportunities!
-A trained veterinary assistant or veterinary technician, for instance, enjoys one of the brightest job outlooks out there.
+For those whose passion leans toward animals, however, the future is full of bright opportunities, and certification is affordable and available online!
+There are careers ranging from cat trainer (yes, really!) to zookeeper assistant or veterinary assistant!
+A trained veterinary assistant or veterinary technician, in fact, enjoys one of the brightest job outlooks out there.

 The pet industry is demonstrably huge—think over $99 billion annually in the U.S. alone—and it shows no sign of slowing.
 Jobs for veterinary assistants are not limited to working with pets and farm animals, however; veterinary assistants can find employment in a wide range of animal-related fields.
 Qualified assistants compete in a variety of workplaces ranging from veterinary clinics and hospitals to zoos, aquariums, animal shelters, wildlife refuges, rehabilitation centers, research laboratories, and university agricultural programs.

 Does a Veterinary Assistant Do More Than Clean Cages?